 You can download our free app and each Sunday we add the newly available dogs (search Aireworth Dogs in Need in your apple or play store)

 Each Sunday we also update this Facebook album;

-Unfortunately we just don’t have capacity to keep track of and contact individuals as new dogs come in.
-Currently we are getting around 30 applications each week.
+Unfortunately, we just don’t have the capacity to keep track of and contact individuals as new dogs come in.
+Currently, we are getting around 30 applications each week.
 We ask that you keep an eye on our sites and contact us if a suitable dog arrives.

 £200 which includes the cost of neutering, vaccinations and microchip.
 This is not refundable if you decide not to keep the dog following our 4-week trial period.
 The fee is payable at the start of the trial.

-We are a foster based rescue and don’t have a kennels or centre so there aren’t volunteer roles directly with the dogs such as dog walking.
-Usually, we require people to help at fundraising events and to do home checks for us but these opportunities are not available in 2020 for obvious reasons.
-Hopefully in 2021 we will need volunteers again!
+We are a foster-based rescue and don’t have a kennels or center so there aren’t volunteer roles directly with the dogs such as dog walking.
+We are always looking for volunteers to help at fundraising events such as fetes and galas.
+We also rely on committed volunteers to undertake home checks for prospective adopters.
+If these roles appeal please click here to download our volunteer forms.

 No thanks.
 We don’t need bedding like this as we don’t have a kennels.
 Also, we don’t have anywhere to store items like that.

-If you are within our catchment area of Keighley and surrounding area ( see above) please email email@example.com with as much detail about the dog as possible (including health and behaviour) and we will contact you and arrange to assess him or her.
+If you are within our catchment area of Keighley and the surrounding area ( see above) please email the following form to email firstname.lastname@example.org with as much detail about the dog as possible (including health and behaviour) and we will contact you and arrange to assess him or her.